xcoupe01/project_Karel/README.md

     - `home camera` - sets the camera to basic position
 - Blockly editor
     - `textarea` - insert a code to be transported to Blockly code
-    - `Make Blocks` - creates blocks described by text form `textarea` above
+    - `Make Blocks` - creates blocks described by text form the selected text in the text editor
 - Text editor
     - `run code` - runs block of code specifed by cursor
     - `run debug` - runs block of code specified by cursor in debug mode (step by step)

-Lower there are options for save and load the state of the application (+ developper section)
+Lower there are options for save and load the state of the application (+ developper and language section)
 - `room`, `blocks` and `code` - you can use these to specify save file
     - `room` - save state of the room
     - `blocks` - save state of Blockly editor